 A review of DAN Annual Accident Reports shows that the most common problems contributing to diving accidents were making a rapid ascent, loss of buoyancy control, overexertion, feeling cold and missed decompression stops.
 Yet in some reports close to 50% of divers treated reported no problems occuring during their dives.
 So can you imagine developing sypmptoms after inadvertently having a problem during your dive (or completing a dive with no problems) and hearing "Sorry, there's no chamber in the area so there’s nothing we can do for you."
 Fortunately, that's NOT the case in SoCal because, since 1974, we can rely on the USC Catalina Hyperbaric Chamber to be there for us.

 Now in 2016, we are celebrating our Chamber's 42nd year of unbending service to the Southern California diving community.
 While our Chamber still gets about 50% of its funding from the County, Chamber Day & Eve have become the major source of funds to keep our Chamber available to us 24/7/366.
 And that's why we hope you'll participate in Chamber Day & Eve 2016 on Wednesday, May 4.

-The first Chamber Day attracted about 200 divers and netted around $15,000 for our Chamber.
-Over the years the event has grown to over 1,000 participants: added Chamber Eve, the Flying Dutchman, and the Chamber Challenge; and last year raised just over $125,000 for our Chamber.
+The first Chamber Day attracted about 200 divers and netted about $15,000 for our Chamber.
+Over the years the event has grown to over 1,000 participants by adding Chamber Eve, the Flying Dutchman, and the Chamber Challenge.
+And last year we raised just over $121,000 for our Chamber.
 We are justifiably considered the largest single-day scuba charity event in the United States and perhaps even the world.

 Here’s what’s happening:

-Mark your calendar for Wednesday, May 7 and Chamber Day & Eve 2014.
+Sign up now and mark your calendar for Wednesday, May 4 and Chamber Day & Eve 2016.

 Karl Huggins (Director, USC Catalina Hyperbaric Chamber)